Stereotypes of Africa

-Stereotypes about Africa, Africans, and African culture are common, especially in the Western world.
+Stereotypes about Africa, Africans, and African cultures are common, especially in the Western world.
 European imperialism was often justified on paternalistic grounds, portraying Africa as less civilized, and Africans as less capable of civilizing themselves.
 (Note: Attributed to multiple sources:) As of the 2010s, these stereotypes persisted in European media.

 History

 Europe

 Several countries, such as France and Portugal, tried to 'civilize' Africa by colonizing it.

-Belgian cartoonist Hergé depicted Africans as childlike in Tintin in the Congo.
+Belgian cartoonist Hergé depicted Congolese people as childlike in Tintin in the Congo.

-The Germans falsely credited African accomplishments to a 'Hamitic' race descended from European settlers.
-Some Italians stereotype Africans as illegal immigrants and beggars.
+The Germans falsely credited accomplishments in North African countries to a 'Hamitic' race descended from European colonists.
+Some Italians stereotype West Africans, especially Nigerians as illegal immigrants and beggars.
 Poles' understanding of Africa is influenced by its press, which often dwells on bad or alarming news.

 The ideology of scientific racism gained prominence in Europe during the 18th and 19th centuries, coinciding with the expansion of European colonization in Africa.
 Intellectuals sought to classify human populations into distinct races based on pseudoscientific theories.
 For example, Swedish botanist Carl Linnaeus, in his 1735 work Systema Naturae, characterized the "African race" as sly, lazy, and negligent.

 Northern America

-In the 19th century, scientific racists such as Josiah C. Nott and George Gliddon likened Africans to the non-human apes.
+In the 19th century, scientific racists such as Josiah C. Nott and George Gliddon likened sub-Saharan Africans to the non-human apes.
 This comparison was used to justify the former's inferior status.

 Present

 Australia

-Australians often view Africa as primitive and homogeneous.
+Australians often view the African continent as primitive and homogeneous.
 This view is influenced by stereotypes of African Americans.